0xsequence/sequence-unreal/README.md

 ### C++ Sequence API

+### Updates to C++ Sequence API

+We have created a wrapper TypeDef for TUnion<FRawTransaction, FERC20Transaction, FERC721Transaction, FERC1155Transaction, FDelayedTransaction>
+called TransactionUnion, You should use the TransactionUnion DataType instead.
+This change also comes as we have introduced the Delayed Transaction Type.

+### Using the C++ Sequence API

 In order to gain access to the SequenceAPI be sure to #include "Sequence/SequenceAPI.h" After you've completed initial authentication and have intercepted the credentials either through your UI or ours, to use the Sequence API you'll need to create a **[USequenceWallet*]** by using: